jr0dd/prometheus-rules/README.md

-Alerting and recording rules I have written, edited or procurred from the interwebs.
-All in yaml format ready to be imported into k8s.
+Alerting and recording rules I have written, tweaked or procurred from the interwebs.

-Feel free to contribute as I'm still relatively new to PromQL
+All in yaml format ready to be imported individually with manifest or kustomize into k8s.

-***Be sure to set the correct namespace before importing***
+***Be sure to adjust the namespace in the kustomizations, if needed, before importing***